fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

 roc_auc_score(y_test, target_prob)
 ```

 This produces a score of 0.99.
-A higher `auc`{.literal} score indicates
+A higher `auc` score indicates
 a better performing model.

 ### Cumulative gains curve